These vegan peanut butter pancakes are fluffy and delicious! Packed with peanut butter AND chocolate chips for the perfect breakfast.

 - Prepare a flax egg by adding 1 tablespoon of ground flaxseed meal to a bowl and then adding 3 tablespoons of hot water.
 Leave it to sit for a minute until it becomes gloopy.

-- Add soy milk (or other non-dairy milk), the flax egg and some peanut butter to your dry ingredients and mix into a batter.
+- Add the flax egg and soy milk (or other non-dairy milk) to your dry ingredients and mix into a batter.

 If your batter is too thick, then it’s likely you have used too much flour.
 In this case, add a little extra non-dairy milk to get your batter to the right consistency (as pictured above).